1 We Don’t Need the Water

 Poseidon’s desal contract would subject the region to 50 years of continued fossil fuel emissions, despite the state’s efforts to curb emissions.
 It takes a massive amount of energy to run a desalination plant.
 Not only is that energy expensive, but it emits tons of greenhouse gases that contribute to the climate crisis.
 As wildfires, floods, and heat waves increase their intensity, we can no longer postpone our efforts to reduce emissions.
 If California is the climate leader we claim to be, we cannot advance this costly, energy-inefficient project. #ClimateLeadersDontDesal

-Poseidon would pollute our drinking water supplies with boron and chlorides.
+Poseidon would pollute our groundwater supplies with boron and chlorides.
 This will further increase the costs of water because expensive treatment will be needed to remove additional pollutants from our water supplies.

 The project would pull in more than 100 million gallons of sea water each day using obsolete intake pipes that cause significant mortality to ocean life.
 Regional water board staff estimate that Poseidon would kill 108 million ocean organisms each year.
 The State Water Resources Control Board ordered the AES powerplant to stop using this same pipe because of the extensive damage it was causing to ocean life.
 Furthermore, the byproduct of desalination is an intensely salty brine that the plant will discharge into the ocean further disrupting ocean ecosystems.